-Greek-American violist Elyse Dalabakis is a multifaceted musician, performance scholar, and arts advocate who has earned a distinguished reputation as a solo, chamber, and orchestral musician and arts administrator throughout the USA and Australasia.
-Ms Dalabakis records and performs often as a studio and pit musician, has presented multiple solo recitals in NZ and abroad, and plays regularly with various regional NZ orchestras and casually with the New Zealand Symphony Orchestra.
-Ms Dalabakis has performed in chamber series, festivals, and music academies around the world, most recently as student at the Adam Summer School, guest artist for Chamber Music New Zealand Encompass Series, guest artist for the bi-annual Adam Chamber Music Festival, and enjoys collaborating with other artists and performers across varied mediums.
-Most recently, she presented her PhD research at the 46th International Viola Congress in Poland and undertook an artist residency at the Greek Music Archives (Athens, Greece).
+Greek-American violist Dr. Elyse Dalabakis is a multifaceted musician, performance scholar, and arts advocate who has earned a distinguished reputation as a solo, chamber, and orchestral musician, creative director, and arts administrator throughout the USA and Australasia.
+Dr. Dalabakis records and performs often as a studio and pit musician, has presented multiple solo recitals in NZ and abroad, and plays regularly with orchestras and ensembles throughout New Zealand.
+She serves as violist and core member of the Harikoa Collective, artists-in-residence and founders of RimuFest Chamber Music Festival which is held annually in New Zealand and Mexico.

 Dr. Dalabakis performs in chamber music series, festivals, and for music academies around the world, such as the biannual RimuFest Chamber Music Festival Concert Series, International Viola Congress, Chamber Music New Zealand Encompass Series, and the biennial Adam Chamber Music Festival and enjoys collaborating with other artists and performers across varied mediums.
 Most recently, she presented her Ph.D. research at the 46th International Viola Congress in Poland and undertook a research residency at the Greek Music Archives (Athens, Greece).
 Dr. Dalabakis currently serves as Board Treasurer for the International Viola Society and as Committee Member and Webmaster for the Australian and New Zealand Viola Society.